1wunderkind/loopgpt-backend/supabase/functions/mcp-tools/README.md

 ## 🤝 Contributing

-This is a production deployment for TheLoopGPT.
+This is a production deployment for LooptOS.
 For issues or feature requests, contact the development team.

 ## 📄 License

-Proprietary - TheLoopGPT © 2025
+Proprietary - LooptOS © 2025